Drones

-Whether you're a novice drone pilot or have many years of aviation experience, rules and safety tips exist to help you fly safely in the National Airspace System (NAS).
-Anyone flying a drone is responsible for flying within Federal Aviation Administration (FAA) guidelines and regulations.
-That means it is up to you as a drone pilot to know the Rules of the Sky, and where it is and is not safe to fly.
+Drones, rockets and weather balloons are important tools in research and STEM education activities.
+Whether you're a novice pilot or have many years of aviation experience, regulations, rules and safety guidance exist to help you fly safely in the National Airspace System (NAS).
+In the United States, the Federal Aviation Administration (FAA) regulates aspects of civil aviation.
+Anyone flying a drone, launching a rocket or releasing a weather balloon is responsible for flying within Federal Aviation Administration (FAA) guidelines and regulations.

 If you are flying a drone for purely recreational (for enjoyment), or for educational and research purposes, there is a limited statutory exception that provides a basic set of requirements.
 Personnel flying under these regulations are commonly referred to as Recreational or TRUST Flyers.